ruiyan1995/Group-Activity-Recognition/README.md

-# Group-Activity-Recognition
-Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.
+# Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.

 This repository includes the code of PCTDM and some baselines such as HDTM[1], Wang[2], impelemented by Pytorch.
 We give a general DMS code framework for Group Activity Recognition task.
 You can apply new model or new dataset into this framework easily!
 In 2019, I will clear up the code again!
-For further information about me, you can go to my [homepage](https://ruiyan1995.github.io/)
+For further information about me, you can go to my [homepage](https://ruiyan1995.github.io/).

-You can run it as following scripts: python GAR.py

 ## The general piplines of GAR
+You can run `python GAR.py` to excute all the following steps.
-### Preprocessing dataset
+### Step Zero: Preprocessing dataset
 - To download VD and CAD;
-- To track the persons in video by Dlib, which implemented in Preprocessing.py;
+- To track the persons in video by Dlib, which implemented in **Preprocessing.py**;

-### Action Level
+### Step One: Action Level
-- To create a Piplines instance as:
+- To create a `Piplines` instance as:
-***Action = Action_Level(dataset_root, dataset_name, 'trainval_action');***
+`Action = Action_Level(dataset_root, dataset_name, 'trainval_action')`;
-- For action recognition, you can run 'Action.trainval()';
+- For action recognition, you can use `Action.trainval()`;
-- For extracting action features, you can run 'Action.extract_feas(save_folder)';
+- For extracting action features, you can use `Action.extract_feas(save_folder)`;

-Activity Level (action features aggregation and activity recognition)
+### Step Two: Activity Level
+This is the core part of GAR which need your design.
+We proposed a novel PCTDM to aggreate the action features with attending to key persons.
+- For action features aggregation, you can use
+- For activity recognition

 ## License and Citation
 In case using our code framework, please site the following publication.